Toggle Menu

 Am I Eligible?

-You likely qualify if you meet all the following criteria:
+You are likely to qualify if you meet ALL the following criteria:

-• You are an owner-occupier or rent your home from a private landlord
+• you are an owner-occupier or are a private landlord1

-• Your property has a valid Energy Performance Certificate (EPC) rating of D, E, F or G.
+• your property has a valid Energy Performance Certificate (EPC) rating of D, E, F or G2

 How do I apply?